Sigil-Ebook/sigil-ebook.github.io/_sigil/download.md

 ### Sigil on Windows
 <div markdown="1">
 Sigil currently provides Windows installers for x86 and x64 and will only work on Windows 8 or newer.
 There's a Legacy installer that's suitable for Windows 7.
-The latest Sigil versions are also typically available via the [winget (Windows 10+)](https://winget.run/pkg/Sigil-Ebook/Sigil) and [Chocolatey (Window 7+)](https://community.chocolatey.org/packages/Sigil) package managers.
+The latest Sigil versions are also typically available via the [winget (Windows 10+)](https://winget.run/pkg/Sigil-Ebook/Sigil) and [Chocolatey (Windows 7+)](https://community.chocolatey.org/packages/Sigil) package managers.
 There are no "scary" Microsoft warnings about unknown publishers if you install via winget or Chocolatey.
 </div>
 {: .notice--info}